HA247RethinkIT/hacloud-generic-apache-php7.1/README.md

 ### Configure PHP Variables

-At boot and environment variables (PHP_*) are written to /etc/php7.1/conf.d/user.ini
+At boot and environment variables (PHP7_*) are written to /usr/local/etc/php/conf.d/user.ini

+It's important to note the 'PHP7_', as defining just 'PHP_' will include some other stuff we don't want to grab

 ### Docker Compose
 ```